Vision-CAIR/MiniGPT-4/README.md

 ## News
+[Oct.24 2023] We release the finetuning code of our MiniGPT-v2.

 [Oct.13 2023] Breaking!
 We release the first major update with our MiniGPT-v2

 [Aug.28 2023] We now provide a llama 2 version of MiniGPT-4